Douglas fir: Use by animals

 A snag provides nest cavities for birds.

 Douglas-fir seeds are an extremely important food source for small mammals such as moles, shrews, and chipmunks, which consume an estimated 65% of each annual seed crop.
 The Douglas squirrel harvests and hoards great quantities of Douglas-fir cones, and also consumes mature pollen cones, the inner bark, terminal shoots, and developing young needles.

 Mature or "old-growth" Douglas-fir forest is the primary habitat of the red tree vole (Arborimus longicaudus) and the spotted owl (Strix occidentalis).
 Home range requirements for breeding pairs of spotted owls are at least 400 ha of old growth.
-Red tree voles may also be found in immature forests if Douglas-fir is a significant component.
-The red vole nests almost exclusively in the foliage of the trees, typically 2–50 m above the ground, and its diet consists chiefly of Douglas-fir needles.
+Red tree voles may also be found in immature forests if Douglas-fir with sufficient canopy structure is a significant component.
+The red tree vole nests almost exclusively on branches or in the trunks of the trees, typically 2–50 m above the ground, and its diet consists chiefly of Douglas-fir needles.

 Douglas-fir needles are generally poor browse for ungulates, although in the winter when other food sources are lacking it can become important, and black-tailed deer browse new seedlings and saplings in spring and summer.
 The spring diet of the blue grouse features Douglas-fir needles prominently.

 The leaves are also used by the woolly conifer aphid Adelges cooleyi; this 0.5 mm-long sap-sucking insect is conspicuous on the undersides of the leaves by the small white "fluff spots" of protective wax that it produces.
 It is often present in large numbers, and can cause the foliage to turn yellowish from the damage it causes.
 Exceptionally, trees may be partially defoliated by it, but the damage is rarely this severe.
 Among Lepidoptera, apart from some that feed on Pseudotsuga in general, the gelechiid moths Chionodes abella and C. periculella as well as the cone scale-eating tortrix moth Cydia illutana have been recorded specifically on P. menziesii.

 The inner bark is the primary winter food for the North American porcupine.

 Poriol is a flavanone, a type of flavonoid, produced by P. menziesii in reaction to infection by Poria weirii.